fossilfree/numerous/docs/source/Equation/Equation.rst

 ^^^^^^^^^^^^^^^^^^

 The Numerous engine only allows the use of a limited set of statements inside an equation function because it needs to be able to convert the equations into a form that can be efficiently run by a solver.
-In order to do this, the engine compiles the code in functions decorated with @Equation().
+In order to do this, the engine compiles the code in functions decorated with ``@Equation()``.

 First limitation is that  assign operator can only be used to assign values to variables in a tuple,lists or a single scalar variable.
-This have to be accounted if we are using functions  inside eqaution that are not returning on of mentioned datatypes..
+This have to be accounted if we are using functions inside equation that are not returning on of mentioned datatypes.
 The following example shows use of assign operator:

 .. code::
     @Equation()